laradevsbd/lara-repositories/README.md

 # Example

-Create a new UserRepository:
+Create a new User:

     $this->userRepository->create(Input::all());

-Update a UserRepository:
+Update a user:

     $this->userRepository->update(Input::all(),$id);

-Find a UserRepository:
+Find a user:

     $this->userRepository->find($id);

-Delete a UserRepository:
+Delete a user:

     $this->userRepository->delete($id);